sunny-sunwoo/ds-algo-study/sorting/readme.md

 + In **Quick sort**, dividing the original problem into sub-problems(partitioning) is more complicated and expensive whereas combining the result from sub-problems together is easy.

++ Why do we use quick sort for pdt sorting instead of using merge sort? bc/ elems can be sorted when they are placed on the memory. quick sort is better in terms of space complexity bc/ ms needs an additional result holder.
+=> initial cost: Merge sort > Quick sort > Insertion sort => So, various languages set own benchmarks and do the insertion sort if the size is less than a specific threshold.

 ***

 ### Sorting in Java